fevzikilas/silu_paper_repuroduce/README.md

-# SILU Paper Result Reproduce

-This repository is an experimental codebase focused on reproducing stochastic SZ-Tetris learning with shallow neural networks.
-The goal is to rebuild the first experimental setup from the paper as closely as possible, record learning curves, and make the results reproducible.

-The focus of this project is not to build a general Tetris agent.
-The focus is specifically on the stochastic SZ-Tetris setting, where only `S` and `Z` pieces appear, and on approximating the paper's setup with a small network and TD($\lambda$)-based value learning.

 ## Paper Overview

 This repository is based on the paper "Sigmoid-Weighted Linear Units for Neural Network Function Approximation in Reinforcement Learning" by Stefan Elfwing, Eiji Uchibe, and Kenji Doya.